Enhancing Performance4 min read

 Supplements work best when combined with proper training.
 Consider these strategies:

-HRPU-specific training: Incorporate high-rep push-up sessions 2-3 times weekly, focusing on maintaining proper form as fatigue sets in.
+• HRP-specific training: Incorporate high-rep push-up sessions 2-3 times weekly

-SDC simulation: Set up the SDC course and practice under test conditions, focusing on maintaining speed during the final sprint portion.
+• SDC simulation: Practice under test conditions, focusing on maintaining speed during the final sprint

-Interval training: Implement high-intensity interval sessions that mimic the metabolic demands of the HRPU and SDC.
+• Interval training: Implement high-intensity interval sessions that mimic the metabolic demands

-Supplement timing: On hard training days that simulate test conditions, practice your supplementation protocol to dial in timing and dosage.
+• Supplement timing: On hard training days, practice your supplementation protocol

 The Science Behind the Performance Boost